ansible/ansible-container/docs/rst/deploy_kubernetes.rst

 Next, run the *shipit* command to generate the role and playbook needed to deploy the application to Kubernetes.

 The cluster needs to know from where to pull the application's images.
-In the previous step the images were pushed to Google Container registry.
+In the previous step the images were pushed to Google Container Registry.
 The combination of the registry URL (https://gcr.io) plus the namespace (your <Project ID>) provides the path from which images are pulled.
 Use the --pull-from option to pass this path to the *shipit* command.

 Additionally, the *shipit* command needs to know which cloud provider to use.
 In this case Kubernetes is being used, so the